Healthcare's Earthquake: Lessons From COVID-19

 New Metrics and Forecasting Models Are Key To Understanding and Anticipating the Challenges of the COVID-19 Pandemic

-Boston, Mass. – The COVID-19 pandemic has fundamentally disrupted U.S. healthcare organizations.
+Boston, MA – The COVID-19 pandemic has fundamentally disrupted U.S. healthcare organizations.
 Hospitals have faced drug and device shortages and created new ICUs overnight.
 Care plans have evolved out of necessity, and hospitals’ carefully constructed patient flow systems were up-ended.

 In an article published today in NEJM Catalyst Innovations in Care Delivery, leaders and clinician researchers from Beth Israel Lahey Health (BILH) propose using complexity science — a field concerned with understanding dynamic, unpredictable systems, such as the human brain, economies or climates — to identify strategies that healthcare organizations can use to respond better to the ongoing pandemic and to anticipate future challenges to healthcare delivery.